Chandra Bhedana Pranayama | ‘Left Nostril Breathing’:

-Always inhale from the left and exhale from the right.
+- Always inhale from the left and exhale from the right.

 - Continue to inhale from the left and exhale from the right, closing the nostrils alternately.
-If you can try to increase the length of your breath, bringing it to six counts, both in the inhale and in the exhale.
-Feel the sense of well-being and calm that this pranayama brings to the whole nervous system.
+If you can, try to increase the length of your breath, bringing it to a six count, both whilst inhaling and exhaling.
+Feel the sense of well-being and calm that this pranayama brings to the nervous system.

 You can start the first session with ten breaths from both nostrils.
 Then, gradually increase, dedicating at least fifteen minutes a day to your Pranayama.

 In addition, as you increase time spent with this pranayama, increase your inhale and exhale durations.